Sports Illustrated Swimsuit Model Search

-The Sports Illustrated Swimsuit Model Search was a reality television show produced by NBC that debuted in January 2005, prior to the launch of that year's Sports Illustrated Swimsuit Issue in February.
+The Sports Illustrated Swimsuit Model Search is a reality television show produced by NBC that debuted in January 2005, prior to the launch of that year's Sports Illustrated Swimsuit Issue in February.

 Premise

 The show documented twelve previously unknown fashion models as they competed against one another for a pictorial in the 2005 edition of the Sports Illustrated Swimsuit Issue in addition to a modeling contract with NEXT Model Management worth 1 million dollars.

 The twelve contestants were chosen after NBC and Sports Illustrated launched a nationwide search of 3,000 women.
 The finalists were judged on their photo shoots as well fitness tests.

 The show's tagline was "The business of being beautiful is about to get ugly."